Jacky-Chang1024/CSC1002/hw2/design_doc.md

 #### iii.
 Expand the tail
 The program will generate 9 random coordinates and set them in a list.
 Once they were eaten by snake, they will be deleted.
 #### iv.
 Contact between snake and monster
-Every time monster or snake moved, the screen will judge whether they are contact, that is, check whether the difference of their coordinates are less than 20.
+Every time monster moved, the screen will judge whether they are contact, that is, check whether the difference of their coordinates are less than 20.
+The cordinates of body can be got from g_bodyInfor
 ## Function Specifications
 ### Configure Part
 ```